QED-it/zkinterface/README.md

 In the `rust` directory:

-The following commands will generate and print a file containing the messages Circuit, R1CSConstraints, and Witness for a toy circuit:
+The following commands will generate and print a file containing the messages Circuit, R1CSConstraints, and Witness for a toy circuit in `rust/src/examples.rs`:

 ```
 cargo run --bin example > example.zkif